floswald/Zurcher.jl/README.md

 ### Accuracy

 You can run a set of results with the function `runall` which will return a dict with results and timings for different values of β and `n`.
 In general, the partial MLE results are ok for both methods, but MPEC never converges to the correct solution with very high values for β.
+I think this is because of numerical instability in the log-sum function, which could be solved if I were able to do point 2. above.
 Full MLE converges to a different optimum in MPEC because of the way I try to implement the _last bin issue_ mentioned above.
 This can very likely be improved.

 ### Timing

 * The MPEC solution is always orders of magnitude faster than the NFXP.
 * As mentioned above, this is not a general statement, because in this class of model the NFXP can be massively sped up by implementing Rust's polyalgorithm.
+* *Absent* the possibility of implementing a Rust-like polyalgorithm and deriving analytical gradients for the likelihood, automatic differentiation via JuMP.jl is a promising method.

 ```julia
 julia> d = Zurcher.runall()